anaai/anaai/README.md

 Possible user transactions are:
 1. payGenerating
-2. payImage
+2. listTransformations
 3. listTransformations
 4. All the ERC721 standard public views

-Possible admint transactions are
+Possible admin transactions are:
 1. mintNFT
 2. safeTransferFrom
 3. addTransformation
-4. listTransformations
-5. All the ERC721 standard public views

 ### NFT service
 NFT service is responsible for all admin transactions for our contract:
-1. Minting NFTs on the blockchain
+1. Minting NFTs for the user
-2. Transfering token ownership

 ### Event listener
 Event listener listens for events on the [Ethereum blockchain](https://ethereum.org/en/) and triggers actions on the rest of the platform:
 1. When users pay for generating an image -> Triggers a job for generating an image
-2. When users pay for an image -> Calls nft service to transfer token ownership to the user who paid for the image

 ### Job service
 Service responsible for triggering background jobs.
-Event listeners posts requests from users and job requests stores these requests in a db and triggers background jobs.
+Event listener posts requests from users and job requests stores these requests in a db and triggers background jobs.